 BRAIN HEALTH AND EVERYTHING YOU NEED TO KNOW ABOUT IT

 Did you know that our brains are constantly changing throughout our lives?
-It grows, through learning processes as well as movement, synapses are formed and in the process the structure of the brain also changes.
+It grows, synapses form through learning processes and movement, and the structure of the brain also changes.

 On a mission to help us understand our environment and enable us to perform daily activities, it works non-stop – 24/7.